 The Rare Disease Act of 2002 (P.L.
-107-280) directed the NIH Office of Rare Diseases Research (ORDR) to establish a Rare Diseases Clinical Research Network (RDCRN) —a collaborative network of investigators and patient groups, in partnership with technology leaders, that focuses on studying rare diseases to enhance communication and resource sharing.
+107-280) directed the NIH Office of Rare Diseases Research (ORDR) to establish a Rare Diseases Clinical Research Network (RDCRN) , a collaborative network of investigators and patient advocacy groups, in partnership with technology leaders, that focuses on studying rare diseases to enhance communication and resource sharing.
 To date, the RDCRN has studied more than 190 rare diseases in collaboration with many patient advocacy groups.
 Ten institutes, centers, and offices across NIH support the RDCRN.

 North American Mitochondrial Disease Consortium (NAMDC)